Effects of the detection loophole on rival entanglement attestation techniques: Introduction

-We compare the two ranges of the parameter corresponding to the wrong detections, considering PPT and moment based criteria.
-It is observed that, in presence of lost events in experimental detection using the moment based criteria, there exists a threshold value of lost event efficiency beyond which a lower number of entangled states could be detected but no separable state would mistakenly appear to be entangled.
-But, unfortunately, in the case of PPT criteria, even a small deviation from unity of lost event efficiency will result in false detection.
-Even when both criteria fail to correctly detect the states, the volume of separable states being certified as entangled is smaller in the case of the moment-based criteria than the PPT criteria.
+We first compare the regions of wrong detections, considering two detection conditions, which are the PPT and moment-based criteria, focusing on the Werner states.
+In this scenario, we find that, in the presence of lost events in the actual detection (in a potential experiment) of entangled states using the moment-based criterion, there exists a threshold value of the lost event efficiency, above which, though a lower number of entangled states would be detected, no separable state would mistakenly appear to be entangled.
+But, in the case of PPT criterion, even a small deviation from the unity of the lost event efficiency will result in false detection.
+Even when both criteria fail to correctly detect the states, the volume of separable states being certified as entangled is smaller in the case of the moment-based criterion than the PPT criterion.
+Our findings highlight the fact that, besides the ease in experiments to estimate the moments, the $p_3$-PPT criterion is also beneficial for detecting entangled states in inaccurate experiments to avoid false positives in comparison to the PPT criterion.
 In the presence of additional counts, the effectiveness of the two criteria somewhat reverses.
-In such a scenario, the PPT criteria can correctly detect a finite volume of entangled Werner states for a wide range of values of the efficiency and is free from erroneous detection, whereas the moment based criteria is unable to certify any Werner state as entangled whenever the efficiency is less than 0.9.
+In such a scenario, the PPT criterion can correctly detect a finite volume of entangled Werner states for a wide range of values of efficiency and is free from erroneous detection, whereas the moment-based criterion is unable to certify any Werner state as entangled whenever the efficiency is less than 0.9.

-The rest of the paper is organized as follows.
-In Sec. \ref{sec2}, we briefly discuss the entanglement detection methods using PPT and moment based criteria.
-Sec. \ref{sec3} consists of discussions on the detection processes using PPT and the moment based criteria, in presence of imperfect detectors in laboratory's set-up.
-Finally, we present a precise conclusion in Sec. \ref{sec4}.
+Furthermore, considering the set of Werner states, we compare the performance of PPT and $p_3$-PPT criteria with the efficacy of linear and nonlinear witness operators in the detection of entanglement.
+We first find that, in case of detection with witness operators also, erroneous results occur only for lost counts.
+We show, in the presence of such error, the performances of both the moment-based and PPT criteria are better than the performance of the nonlinear witness operator.
+Moreover, we find that the linear witness operator captures the same number of entangled states as the PPT criterion does for both types of error.

+We followed the same analysis on mixture of Bell states and mixture of two-qubit pure entangled states with white noise, considering PPT and $p_3$-PPT criteria.
+We again find that there is no wrong detection in the presence of dark counts.
+Incorrect detection occurs only for lost counts for both the PPT criterion followed by state tomography and the $p_3$-PPT criterion.

+The paper is structured as follows: In Sec.~\ref{sc2}, we describe the entanglement detection methods.
+In Sec. \ref{sc3}, we discuss the efficacy of entanglement detection methods in the presence of inaccuracies in the apparatus considering the PPT criterion, $p_3$-PPT criterion, and linear and nonlinear witnesses and make a comparative study between them.
+In Sec.~\ref{sc4}, we compare PPT and $p_3$-PPT criteria for Bell mixtures and non-maximally entangled states mixed with white noise.
+Finally, in Sec.~\ref{sc5}, we conclude.